Electric thrusters for spacecraft are increasingly shrinking, and could prove key for new interplanetary missions, experts say.

 A swarm of thousands of black holes may surround the giant black hole at the heart of our galaxy, a new study finds.

 Scientists have discovered a metal-heavy cannonball of an exoplanet resembling an Earth-size version of Mercury.

-The most common asteroids in the solar system may have started out as giant balls of mud, rather than as rocks, as scientists previously thought, a new study finds.
+The rise of the largest volcanoes in the solar system may have led Mars to possess oceans hundreds of millions of years earlier than previously thought, a new study finds.